 Remember to disable these once the problem is resolved as they can increase the overhead on server hosting, potentially cause degradation to performance and also consuming HDD space.

 - (Pre JIRA 4.4.4): Set-Dmail.debug=true and restart JIRA.

 - Check the

 atlassian-jira.log(pre 4.4.4) to see if any SMTP timeouts are occurring, as in our Outbound mail fails to send in Jira server due to read timed out error KB article.
 JIRA applications may be successfully communicating with the mail server and sending the email and then timeouts while waiting for the response.
-As it does not receive the success response from the SMTP, it will attempt to resend mails until it receives it.
+As it does not receive a successful response from the SMTP, it will attempt to resend emails until it receives them.

-- If you have any third-party mail plugins, please disable them and retest the behaviour to see if the problem can be isolated further.
+- If you have any third-party mail plugins, please disable them and retest the behavior to see if the problem can be isolated further.

-- Check whether you are watching the issue and one of the role of the issue at the same time.
+- Check whether you are watching the issue and one of the roles of the issue at the same time.
 You might need to check whether autowatch is currently turned on.

 - Check the notification scheme to see if it contains a mailing list - if it uses a mailing list and another notification item such as Assignee, and the assignee is also within the mailing list, JIRA applications are not able to identify the users of the mailing list and will end up sending duplicate notifications.

 Large mails are getting stuck in the mail queue.

 - By default, JIRA applications have no limit on the size of text fields.
 This can mean enormous comments and descriptions can be constructed, causing performance problems and mail to fail to send.